-If you suffer from alcoholism, you may view long term sobriety as an unachievable goal.
+If you suffer from alcoholism, you may view long-term sobriety as an unachievable goal.
 Whilst it is difficult to rid yourself of alcohol, it’s certainly not impossible.
 It’s also true that achieving long-term sobriety is hard work, and for many, this road will be fraught with setbacks and relapse.

 To avoid this rocky road to sobriety, get in touch with Rehab 4 Alcoholism today.
 In Warwickshire, Rehab 4 Alcoholism has established relationships with literally hundreds of treatment facilities.
 These facilities range from charities, private clinics and the NHS.
-Each of these treatment facilities offer specific advantages.
+Each of these treatment facilities offers specific advantages.
 To ensure you select the facility that’s right for you, contact Rehab 4 Alcoholism today.

 When you contact us, we carry out an assessment over the telephone.
 This assessment allows us to match your needs with the most suitable treatment provider in Warwickshire.
 Selecting the wrong treatment provider may be costly in terms of time and money, so don’t take the risk of selecting the wrong treatment provider by contacting us today on 0800 111 4108.